-The NRC staff concludes that FPL, the licensee, has implemented the NRC-mandated safety enhancements resulting from the lessons learned from the Fukushima Dai-ichi accident through its implementation of Orders EA-12-049, EA-12-051, and its response to the 50.54(f) letter at St. Lucie.
-No further regulatory decisionmaking is required for St. Lucie related to the Fukushima lessons-learned.
+The NRC staff concludes that FENOC, the licensee, has implemented the NRC-mandated safety enhancements resulting from the lessons learned from the Fukushima Dai-ichi accident through its implementation of Orders EA-12-049 and EA-12-051.
+The staff further concludes that the licensee has completed its response to the 50.54(f) letter for Beaver Valley.
+No further regulatory decisionmaking is required for Beaver Valley related to the Fukushima lessons-learned.

-A listing of the applicable correspondence related to the Fukushima lessons-learned activities for St. Lucie is included as an enclosure to this letter.
+A listing of the applicable correspondence related to the Fukushima lessons-learned activities for Beaver Valley is included as an enclosure to this letter.

-If you have any questions, please contact Robert Bernardo of my staff at 301-415-2621 or by electronic mail at Robert.Bernardo@nrc.gov.
+If you have any questions, please contact me at 301-415-2621 or by e-mail at Robert.Bernardo@nrc.gov.